-- Our students to gain extensive, relevant knowledge and an informed understanding of contemporary political structures and issues in their historical context, both within the United Kingdom and globally.
-Our students develop a critical awareness of the changing nature of politics and the relationships between political ideas, institutions and processes, which promote a student’s sense of social responsibility.
+Students will gain extensive, relevant knowledge and an informed understanding of contemporary political structures and issues in their historical context, both within the United Kingdom and globally and develop a critical awareness of the changing nature of politics and the relationships between political ideas, institutions and processes, which promote a student’s sense of social responsibility.